 The Bureau of Labor Statistics reports that some Human Resources positions require previous work experience.
 The best way to gain experience is through Human Resources assistants jobs, customer service positions, and other jobs of this type.

 2. Perfect your non-academic skills

 Your degree probably reflects your interests and passions, but there’s much more to recruitment than educational background.
-There are some personality and cognitive traits which make you predisposed to succeed as a recruiter.
+There are some personality and cognitive traits that make you predisposed to succeed as a recruiter.
 According to the Bureau of Labor Statistics, these include:

 Source: University of Kent